Treat yourself to a decadent seafood feast with the best lobster dishes in Singapore.

 Luke’s Lobster: Lobster rolls

 Finally, some good news for 2020: The famous American seafood specialist is finally arriving on our shores this year.
-Popular for seafood rolls stuffed with lobsters, crabs and prawns, the eatery is slated to open its doors at Shaw House in August.
-Expect to dine on sustainably sourced lobsters brought in from Maine, flash frozen to maintain their freshness.
+Popular for seafood rolls stuffed with lobsters, crabs and shrimp, the eatery will debut its open concept space at Shaw House in September.
+Expect to dine on sustainably sourced lobsters brought in from Maine.
 We can almost taste the toasty lobster rolls served with a splash of lemon butter!

 OverEasy: Truffle lobster mac and cheese